-RCC has offered treatment options involving donor eggs with great success.
-From our inception in 1999, we have handled hundreds of fresh donor egg cycles involving the matching of recipients with suitable known or anonymous egg donors.
-Following introduction of Canada’s restrictive regulations around gamete donation, RCC was among the first in the country to provide access to American egg banks.
+RCC Fertility has offered treatment options involving donor eggs with great success.
+From our inception in 1999, our infertility doctors have handled hundreds of fresh donor egg cycles involving the matching of recipients with suitable known or anonymous egg donors.
+Following introduction of Canada’s restrictive regulations around gamete donation, RCC Fertility was among the first in the country to provide access to American egg banks.

 The potential use of donor eggs may be indicated or considered for individuals or couples in a number of circumstances including: